 - project goals, timelines, milestones and anticipated costs

 - facilities and resources currently available to the company to support the development and implementation of project proposal

-- talent, expertise, and facilities that is believed to be required by the company • potential economic benefits to the Province of New Brunswick.
+- talent, expertise, and facilities that are believed to be required by the company • potential economic benefits to the Province of New Brunswick.

-3 – The funding awarded through the Innovation Voucher Fund may only be used to cover eligible expenses as further described in Section 3, unless otherwise approved in writing by NBIF at its sole discretion.
+- The funding awarded through the Innovation Voucher Fund may only be used to cover eligible expenses as described above unless otherwise approved in writing by NBIF at its sole discretion.

 Fund Manager: Paul Thornton (firstname.lastname@example.org)